20 Best Natural Supplements to Prevent Dementia: Guide and Review (2024 Edition)

 Dietary supplementation of citicoline for 12 wk improved overall memory performance, especially episodic memory, in healthy older males and females with AAMI.
 The findings suggest that regular consumption of citicoline may be safe and potentially beneficial against memory loss due to aging.

-According to a study published in the journal Alzheimer’s & Dementia (2022), findings showed improved scores in overall cognition, memory, and executive function in the people who took Centrum Silver compared to the people who took the placebo.
+One of the studies analysed above was COSMOS-Mind.
+According to the COSMOS-Mind study published in the journal Alzheimer’s & Dementia (2022), findings showed improved scores in overall cognition, memory, and executive function in the people who took Centrum Silver compared to the people who took the placebo.

 The researchers estimated that taking the multivitamin daily for three years translated to a 60% slowing of cognitive decline—about 1.8 years.